Chipmaker deal helps Wall St. rebound, oil slumps anew

 U.S. Treasury debt prices jumped on government data indicating U.S. economic growth was slowing and the dollar was down, while gold had its first losing day after a seven-session rally.

-The major U.S. stock indexes snapped a four-day losing streak after the Wall Street Journal reported chipmaker Intel Corp is in talks to buy rival Altera Corp.
+The major U.S. stock indexes snapped a four-day losing streak after the Wall Street Journal reported chipmaker Intel Corp (INTC.O) is in talks to buy rival Altera Corp ALTR.O.
 Chipmakers bounced, led by a 28 percent gain in Altera.

 "We've seen a lot of M&A news recently and it’s helping the market," said Stephen Massocca, chief investment officer at Wedbush Equity Management LLC in San Francisco.
 "There is definitely an M&A cycle going on, so that is a good thing."